Configuration

 directory contains all the configuration files for the application.
 Each file is named according to the

-allowing you to access settings from anywhere in your application.
+Config repository, allowing you to access settings from anywhere in your

 Configuration file replacers